dbp/website/essays/2018-01-01-home-backups.markdown

    and video files.
 For me, this is currently about 1TB (+-0.5TB).
 2. Cheap.
 I'm willing to pay about $100-200/year total (including hardware).
 3. Simple.
-There has to be _one_ place where I can dump files, it has to be simple enough to recover from complete failure of a piece of hardware even if I haven't touched it in a long time (because if it is working, I won't have had to tweak it in months / years).
-Ideally it should be usable without commandline familiarity, so it can serve my whole home.
+There has to be _one_ place where I can dump files, it has to be simple enough to recover from complete failure of any given piece of hardware even if I haven't touched it in a long time (because if it is working, I won't have had to tweak it in months / years).
+Adding & organizing files should be doable without commandline familiarity, so it can serve my whole home.
 4. Safe.
 Anything that's not in my physical control should be encrypted.
 5. Reasonably reliable.
 Redundancy across hardware, geographic locations, etc.
    This is obviously balanced with other concerns (in particular, 2 and 3)!

-I've tried various solutions, but what I've ended up with seems to be working pretty well.
+I've tried various solutions, but what I've ended up with seems to be working pretty well (most of it has been running for about a year; some parts are more recent, and a few have been running for much longer).
 It's a combination of some cheap hardware, inexpensive cloud storage, and decent backup software.

 ### Why not an off-the-shelf NAS?